Abuja–Kaduna Standard Gauge Railway

 • Zaria Batagarawa Rocky Outcrops terrain — extensive cutting and filling through crystalline basement rock and granite inselbergs

-• Proximity to historically volatile Abuja–Kaduna road corridor requiring fortified security perimeters along the right-of-way
+• Proximity to the historically volatile Abuja–Kaduna road corridor requiring fortified security perimeters along the entire right-of-way

 • Speed restrictions implemented after August 2025 derailment incident and reinforced after March 16, 2026 detached-locomotive incident — operational limit reduced from 150 km/h to 100 km/h pending full NRC safety review

-• Integration with the legacy 1,067 mm Cape-gauge national network at Kaduna Junction (separate loading gauge and rolling-stock fleet)
+• Integration with the legacy 1,067 mm Cape-gauge national network at Kaduna Junction (separate loading gauge and rolling-stock fleet — no gauge interworking)

 Electrification

-None (diesel-hauled; full line electrification under long-term NRC master plan, not yet funded)
+None (diesel-electric hauled; full line electrification under long-term NRC master plan, not yet funded)

 Maximum Speed